 The College is fully committed to engaging students in developing and improving all aspects of our provision and services and in shaping and enhancing their own learning.
 Our Creative Learning and Learning Technologies Strategy clearly sets out our commitment to increase learner ownership of, and control over, their own learning.
-We have well-developed and effective processes for recruiting and training class representatives, including the opportunity for returning students to train as "senior class representatives" and take an enhanced role in leading focus groups and training their peers.
+We have well-developed and effective processes for recruiting and training class representatives, including the opportunity for returning students to train as "senior class representatives" and take an enhanced role in leading focus groups and have the opportunity to develop themselves in other areas of representation and advocacy.
 We engage our students in reflection on and planning for enhancements to learning through our comprehensive Listening to Learners Focus Groups.
 Our class representatives engage with members of the Senior Management Team through Student Council meetings.
-We have a strong and active Students' Association, led by sabbatical officers and supported by a Student Liaison Officer and dedicated administrative support.
+We have a strong and active Students' Association, led by sabbatical officers, supported by a Student Association Coordinator and dedicated association staff.
 All of this ensures that the student voice is clearly represented in our processes for self-evaluation, which in turn inform our programme, department and college planning and target-setting processes, including the development of our Outcome Agreement.
+The Forth Valley Student Association also partake in "Feedback Friday's" where a range of topics are discussed online, with voting, with feedback provided to the College's Senior Management Team.